Coleridge-Initiative/big-data-and-social-science/docs/04-ChapterDB.md

 ]
 ```

-While some relational DBMSs provide built-in support for JSON objects,
+While some relational DBMSs (such as PostgresQL) provide built-in support for JSON objects,
 we assume here that we want to convert these data into normal SQL
 tables.
 Using one of the many utilities for converting JSON into CSV, we
 can construct the following CSV file, which we can load into an SQL